peartreegames/evt-graph/README.md

 ## Architectural Overview
 ![Architecture](./Documentation/Architecture.png)

+## Changes

+  - Templates: Save As and Load EvtGraph structures as template assets
+  - Lock: Lock EvtGraphView on selected EvtTrigger

 ## Todos
  - [ ] Zoom Persistence (Seems to be more complicated than originally thought)
  - [X] Foldout Persistence